rossmc/how-to-venia/README.md

 ⚠️ **CAVEAT**
 Do your own research before using this in a production environment.
 It's not clear to me which are the recommended approaches from Magento to use PWA studio, and this may not be one.
+There are other approaches out there, see [fallback-studio].
 I created this repository to share what I've learnt from exploring PWA Studio.
 There are aspects of PWA Studio which I may not fully appreciate.